StaticStudios/static-website/app/md/rules.md

 You may use an alt account to AFK on the server for spawners.

-All of your accounts MUST be on the same Skyblock island.
+All of your accounts MUST be members of the same Skyblock island.

 You are allowed to have up to 5 alt account.